How do you detect mold inside a wall?

 Do you need a license to perform mold testing or remediation in Maryland?

-No license is required to perform mold testing, but we recommend inspection and testing from a licensed home inspector with E&O insurance coverage.
+No license is required to perform mold testing, but we recommend inspection and testing from a licensed home inspector with IAC2 certification.
 Remediation work can be expensive, so getting this right--the first time--is extremely important.
 Addressing the mold without properly identifyiing and correcting the problems that caused it is throwing away good money after bad.
 Any MHIC license holder can do mold remediation work--make sure the contractor you select is experienced and knowledgeable in all aspects of this process--ask for references from actual customers and demand to see before and after photos!

 Isn't it a conflict of interest for a contractor to provide home inspections?